Information for attendees

 Attire

-• Dress at the conference is business casual — with a strong emphasis on the “casual.”
+• Dress at the conference is business casual — emphasis on the “casual”

 Code of Conduct